rdfostrich/article-jws2018-ostrich/content/preliminaries.md

 Finally, VQ works best for TB solutions, because the timestamp annotation directly corresponds to VQ's result format.

 {:.todo}
-explain example use cases and figures for VM, DM and VQ (why and how)
+explain example use cases and figures for VM, DM and VQ (why and how)?